themeteorchef/saas-stripe/saas-stripe-pt-2.md

 What we're looking to accomplish here is to decide when our credit card form should display some additional items with it.
 When we're not in a billing view (e.g. on the `/signup` page), we just want to display our form as-is.
 In the billing views, though, we need to account for displaying whether or not the customer has a credit card on file with us.
 The `isBilling` check allows us to separate these two states accordingly.

 That's not all, though.
-We also have to other helpers: `isBillingCard` and `addNewCard`.
-The first, `isBillingCard` does what you might expect and lets us know if we're on the `billingCard` template (this time matching the data context passed to our template include specifically to the string `"billing-card"`).
+We also have two other helpers: `isBillingCard` and `addNewCard`.
+The first, `isBillingCard` does what you might expect and lets us know if we're on the `billingCard` template (this time matching the `data` context passed to our template include specifically to the string `"billing-card"`).
 In our template, we can see this is used to target the visibility of our `creditCardDetails` template (the expiration month/year and CVC fields).

 Our last helper, here, `addNewCard` is also used to toggle state.
-We simply check out `addingNewCreditCard` Session variable and return it (it will be either `true`, `false`, or `null`).
+We simply check our `addingNewCreditCard` Session variable and return it (it will be either `true`, `false`, or `null`).
 This just decides whether or not we should display our credit card form with a "Add a New Card," or "Cancel" link below it.
 Ultimately, this lets our customer change their mind between adding a new card and using their existing one.
+We won't jump to it here, but if we look at our event map for the `creditCard` template, we can see how clicking these links changes the value of our `addingNewCreditCard` Session variable.

 <div class="note">
   <h3>A quick note</h3>